 We are keen to raise awareness of environmental issues and ask applicants to consider these when applying for a grant from Historic England.
+Projects must consider how the current and future climate-driven risks and impacts could affect the outcomes and must ensure projects are designed with these risks/impacts in mind.
 We realise that not all these issues will be applicable to every project, and that you may not be able to change your ways of working, but when applying for a grant please consider the following:

-- 1. Day-to-day operations - Will any greenhouse gas emissions be produced by your activities e.g., through the burning of fossil fuels whilst running a gas boiler, or fuel combustion from using vehicles or equipment?
+- 1. Day-to-day operations - Will any greenhouse gas emissions be produced by your activities e.g. through the burning of fossil fuels whilst running a gas boiler, or fuel combustion from using vehicles or equipment?
 Can these be reduced, if so how? - Will you be working from an office/site which uses electricity and is this renewable or non-renewable?
-Can energy consumption be changed or reduced, if so how? - Can you reduce the number of journeys required as part of your project and/or could you use lower carbon modes of transport e.g., walking, cycling, public transport, electric vehicles etc? - 2.
+Can energy consumption be changed or reduced, if so how? - Can you reduce the number of journeys required as part of your project and/or could you use lower carbon modes of transport e.g. walking, cycling, public transport, electric vehicles etc? - 2.
 Purchase of goods, materials and services and the supply chain - What will you need to purchase to deliver your project, and what types of materials are these things made of?
 Has there been any consideration to the use of sustainable and/or recycled materials?
 If yes, please detail. - Do you have any plans to reuse any materials throughout the duration of your project?
 If yes, please detail. - Has there been any consideration of transport costs associated with goods and material supply and/or construction techniques?
 If yes, please detail. - 3.
 Will you be producing any waste?
 If yes, what kind of waste?
-Please consider the waste hierarchy - 4.
+Please consider the waste hierarchy. - 4.
 Are there any other ways you can reduce environmental impacts?